openwallet-foundation/project-proposals/projects/vc-api-implementation.md

 # Project Name
-_Include the name of project being proposed._

 VC API Implementation

 # Project Description
-_Include a description of the project, including what it does, why it is valuable, the origin and history, and other information that will allow others to understand what the project will include._

 The VC API is specification for a set of APIs for VC lifecycle management (https://w3c-ccg.github.io/vc-api/).
 This includes operations such as credential issuance, verification and exchange.
 It is a W3C CCG work item and, as of the submission of this proposal, it is in “draft community report” status.